dev-protocol/hashi/docs/docs/design/foundation/color/color-theming.md

 ### "Ink" Colors
 "Ink" colors are the colors applied to typography and iconography in an interface.
 These colors usually greatly contrast their background/surface color counterparts for maximum legibility, and to avoid visual blurs.

-[Dev Protocol brand color presets](color-tokens.md#in-accordance-to-the-dev-protocol-brand) have pre-made "ink" colors, so you don't have to manually get them.
+[Primitive color tokens](color-tokens.md#primitive-color-tokens) have pre-made "ink" colors, so you don't have to manually get them.
+Unless you wish to have it a different ink color.